Dear readers, you don't need to travel far to see the world. It's all right here in Switzerland!

 Christ the Redeemer of Rio de Janeiro in Bad Ragaz

-Believe it or not, but you can visit Rio de Janeiro's iconic landmark without crossing the Atlantic.
+Believe it or not, you can visit Rio de Janeiro's iconic landmark without crossing the Atlantic.
 On the cliffs above Bad Ragaz, there is a replica of Cristo Redentor!
 While the original is 38 meters, the Swiss version stands 11 meters tall.
 Access of the statue is by way of Schloss Wartenstein, a highly recommendable restaurant.

 Views from the Duomo of Florence in Solothurn